Powered by MOMENTUM MEDIA

 However, to this point, the likes of semiconductors and hardware have largely underpinned technology’s market dominance – software, on the other hand, has lagged global indices.

-“After a year or two of mega outperformance by tech, I do think right now there could be some opportunistic rotation into the laggards, which is software,” he explained, with cyber security representing a significant portion of this market.
+“After a year or two of mega outperformance by tech, I do think right now there could be some opportunistic rotation into the laggards, which is software,” he said, with cyber security representing a significant portion of this market.

-Global X’s own cybersecurity ETF, BUGG, has returned 32.9 per cent over the past 12 months.
+Global X’s own cyber security ETF, BUGG, has returned 32.9 per cent over the past 12 months.

 On occasion of the ETF’s launch, chief executive Evan Metcalf said that cyber security is a matter of personal, organisational, and national security.